Climate change policy of the United States: Litigation by states

 the Clean Air Act gives the United States Environmental Protection Agency (EPA) the authority to regulate greenhouse gases, such as tailpipe emissions.
 A similar approach was taken by California Attorney General Bill Lockyer who filed a lawsuit California v.
 General Motors Corp. to force car manufacturers to reduce vehicles' emissions of carbon dioxide.
 A third case, Comer v.
 Murphy Oil, was filed by Gerald Maples, a trial attorney in Mississippi, in an effort to force fossil fuel and chemical companies to pay for damages caused by global warming.

 In June 2011, the United States Supreme Court overturned 8–0 a U.S. appeals court ruling against five big power utility companies, brought by U.S. states, New York City, and land trusts, attempting to force cuts in United States greenhouse gas emissions regarding global warming.
 The decision gives deference to reasonable interpretations of the United States Clean Air Act by the Environmental Protection Agency.

+Held v.
+Montana was the first constitutional law climate lawsuit to go to trial in the United States, on June 12, 2023.
+The case was filed in March 2020 by sixteen youth residents of Montana, then aged 2 through 18, who argued that the state's support of the fossil fuel industry had worsened the effects of climate change on their lives, thus denying their right to a "clean and healthful environment in Montana for present and future generations":Art.
+IX, § 1 as required by the Constitution of Montana.
+On August 14, 2023, the trial court judge ruled in the youth plaintiffs' favor, though the state indicated it would appeal the decision.
+Montana's Supreme Court heard oral arguments on July 10, 2024, its seven justices taking the case under advisement.
+On December 18, 2024, the Montana Supreme Court upheld the county court ruling.

+In June 2023, Multnomah County, Oregon filed a lawsuit against seven defendants, including Exxon Mobil, Shell, Chevron and the Western States Petroleum Association, for materially contributing to the 2021 heat wave in the Pacific Northwest, which is thought to have killed hundreds of people.
+According to the Center for Climate Integrity, the Multnomah County lawsuit is the 36th action filed against fossil fuel interests for worsening the effects of climate change.